alanshaw/grunt-markdown-pdf/README.md

 ## Release History

+ * 2013-09-04   v1.0.0   Use updated markdown-pdf module - CSS path is now relative to current working directory
  * 2013-06-14   v0.3.0   Use marked module for better markdown compatibility and performance
  * 2013-05-30   v0.2.0   Allow concatenation of multiple source files to produce a single PDF
  * 2013-05-19   v0.1.0   Callback hooks allowing markdown (and html) content to be pre-processed